SimonBriche/simonbriche-personal-website/README.md

 - MARVEL_FETCH_COMICS : Should the server load a random Marvel comics at startup (`true`(default)/`false`)

 ## <a name="config"></a> Configuration file

 The `config.js` file at the root of the project can be edited to update the default values of the environment variables.
 Along the environment variables, some other configuration can be set :

 ### dataPolicy

 Update the data policy infos according to the website needs.
 Those informations are used to generate the data policy page.

 ### cspDirectives

-Add the URLs, domains or hosts that are allowed, according to the website needs, for each directive :
+Add the URLs, domains or hosts that are allowed, according to the website needs, for each directive:

-- scriptSrc : The scripts that are allowed to be loaded
+- `scriptSrc`: The scripts that are allowed to be loaded
-- imgSrc : The images that are allowed to be loaded
+- `imgSrc`: The images that are allowed to be loaded
-- connectSrc : The APIs that are allowed to be fetched
+- `connectSrc`: The APIs that are allowed to be fetched
-- frameSrc : The iframes that are allowed to be displayed
+- `frameSrc`: The iframes that are allowed to be displayed

 ## Testing

 Run `npm test` to run the test suites.
 Update the `jest.testRegex` property in the `package.json` file to target the scripts that will be tested.

 Run `npm test -- --watch` to run the test suite with each file update.

 To watch only a specific test file and all its related tests, run `npm test -- --watch --findRelatedTests PATH/TO/FILE.js`.
 To watch only a specific folder and all its related tests, run `npm test -- --watch --findRelatedTests PATH/TO/FOLDER/**/*`.